-Supplementary Explanations Stipulation of Internal Rules Under the management policy in the Medium-Term Management Plan and for Respecting the Position of the UBE Group Basic Policies for CSR, the UBE Group has committed to Stakeholders "striving to earn the confidence of all stakeholders including shareholders, customers, business partners, employees, local communities, and government."
-Implementation of In the area of environmental preservation, the Environment & Safety Environmental Activities, CSR Department has jurisdiction over group-wide activities.
-In the area of CSR Activities etc. activities, the CSR Department has been set up under the officer in charge of CSR, and a structure to promote CSR has been established.
-The UBE Group CSR Report, published annually, reports on the status of the Group's initiatives on environmental preservation activities and CSR activities.
+Supplementary Explanations Stipulation of Internal Rules for Respecting the Position of Stakeholders Under the management policy in the Medium-Term Management Plan and the UBE Group Basic Policies for CSR, the UBE Group has committed to "striving to earn the confidence of all stakeholders including shareholders, customers, business partners, employees, local communities, and government."
+Implementation of Environmental Activities, CSR Activities etc. In the area of environmental preservation, the Environment & Safety Department has jurisdiction over group-wide activities.
+In the area of CSR activities, the CSR Department has been set up under the officer in charge of CSR, and a structure to promote CSR has been established.
+The UBE Group CSR Report , published annually, reports on the status of the Group's initiatives on environmental preservation activities and CSR activities.
 The content of the report is also published on the Company's website in Japanese and English.
-Development of Policies on The UBE Action Guidelines, which were created to establish corporate Information Provision to ethics in the UBE Group and are distributed to every single Group employee Stakeholders in pamphlet form, stipulate, "We will strive to protect information and engage in appropriate disclosure of corporate information, while actively and thoroughly facilitating communication with society."
+Development of Policies on Information Provision to Stakeholders The UBE Action Guidelines, which were created to establish corporate ethics in the UBE Group and are distributed to every single Group employee in pamphlet form, stipulate, "We will strive to protect information and engage in appropriate disclosure of corporate information, while actively and thoroughly facilitating communication with society."